 A good example is Domino’s use of a transactional bot which allows customers to place their orders.
 Such chatbots are also used in the banking and insurance (BFSI) industry.
 Consider the following scenario: a person logs into a utility provider’s portal to pay the power bill.
 A virtual assistant present on the portal not only calculates and displays the outstanding payment amount but also asks “Can I help you pay your bill?”.
 This is why these chatbots have superior functioning and API/communication capabilities with conjugated platforms.
 It can improve the day’s sales outstanding (DSO) by means of conversations.

 One of the best examples for this is the RBL Cares bot built by Senseforth.ai for RBL bank.
-This conversational AI solution displays exceptional financial transaction capabilities with one-time passwords to validate fund transfers.
+This Generative Conversational AI solution displays exceptional financial transaction capabilities with one-time passwords to validate fund transfers.

 This is a domain where businesses aim to utilize cognitive conversations to not only automate but enhance experiences.
 Chatbots make workplaces more collaborative and virtually connected transcending limitations like geographical boundaries, time differences, and departmental silos.
 Furthermore, employees that engage with chatbots tend to be more aware of business context which further benefits the organization.